Privacy Policy

 Introduction

-LaBarge Weinstein LLP and its management corporations (“we”, “us”, “our”) are committed to protecting the Personal Information (as that term is defined below) of clients and other individuals such as website visitors (“you”, “your”).
-We safeguard your Personal Information through compliance with applicable privacy laws.
+LaBarge Weinstein LLP and its management corporations (“we”, “us”, “our”) are committed to protecting the Personal Information (as that term is defined below) of clients, other individuals, and our Website visitors (“you”, “your”).
+We safeguard your Personal Information in accordance with applicable privacy laws.
 Additionally, as a legal services firm, we have professional and ethical obligations imposed by the governing law societies in the jurisdictions in which we operate to keep confidential the information we receive in the context of a solicitor-client relationship.
+This privacy policy (“Privacy Policy”) explains how we collect, use and disclose Personal Information while conducting our business, including through the operation of our website, www.lwlaw.com (“Website”).

 Personal Information

-Personal Information” means information about an identifiable individual or any information that allows an individual to be identified.
-Generally, this does not include information one expects to find on a business card such as your name, title, business address and telephone number unless such information is deemed to be Personal Information under the privacy laws applicable to your jurisdiction.
+Personal Information” means information about an identifiable individual.
+Generally, this does not include business contact information that we use to contact you in your business capacity, such as your name, title, business address and telephone number, unless such information is deemed to be Personal Information under the privacy laws applicable to your jurisdiction.

 Consent

-You may withdraw your consent to our collection, use and disclosure of your Personal Information at any time, subject to legal and/or contractual restrictions and upon reasonable notice.
-For example, if you opt-in to receive marketing communications from us, you may withdraw your consent to do so at any time by following the opt-out instructions in each communication, or by contacting our marketing department at unsubscribe@lwlaw.com.
+By submitting Personal Information to us, you signify your consent to the collection, use and disclosure of your Personal Information in accordance with this Privacy Policy.
+Where we are processing your Personal Information with consent, you may withdraw your consent to our collection, use and disclosure of your Personal Information at any time, subject to legal and/or contractual restrictions and upon reasonable notice.
 Withdrawal of your consent may limit our ability to provide you with certain services or information that may be of value to you.

 Collection of Personal Information